-This talk explores the challenges and shortcomings of written documentation in contrast to the capabilities of visual communication.
-We’ll discuss reasons why diagrams, flow charts, or drawings may be more effective than words in the context of knowledge-sharing.
-We’ll also discuss real-life use cases, ideas from the Write the Docs community, and concepts from media studies and neuroscience.
+This talk explores the challenges and shortcomings of written documentation in contrast to the capabilities of visual communication (e.g., diagrams or drawings).
+Communication is a form of emotional labor, after all.
+We’ll also discuss ideas from the Write the Docs community, along with concepts from media studies, neuroscience, and the study of mindfulness.

 Documentation is critical to the long-term health of any software system.
-The more complex, nay, the more convoluted and messy the system, the more likely it is better served with visual documentation than it is with written documentation.
-Visual documentation can take varied forms: from sketches or cartoons that narrate a single concept or describe a single workflow, to flow charts that detail multiple, tangled threads of business logic.
+The more complex the system, the more likely it is better served with visual tools than it is with the written word.
+And visual communication can take varied forms: from sketches, cartoons, or animations that narrate a single concept or describe a single workflow, to diagrams that detail multiple, tangled threads of business logic.

 This talk references discussions from the Write the Docs community (for example, the usage of rST versus Markdown).
-It draws specific inspiration from Alicja Raszkowksa’s Draw the Docs presentation and community heroes like Julia Evans (among others).
+It draws specific inspiration from Alicja Raszkowksa’s Draw the Docs presentation and community heroes like Julia Evans, among others.
 It will also quote thinkers in media studies (e.g., Marshall McLuhan, Susan Sontag), as well as explore studies in neuroscience and mindfulness.
 We'll talk about the emotional labor that's inherent in creating and reading documentation, and we'll talk about how the documentation process can become more humane.

 I write software documentation and organize meetups for the open-source community in Los Angeles.